medialab/xan/docs/cmd/parallel.md

     xan parallel --help

 parallel options:
-    -p, --preprocess <op>  Preprocessing command that will run on every file to process.
+    -P, --preprocess <op>  Preprocessing command that will run on every file to process.
     --progress             Display a progress bar for the parallel tasks.
     -t, --threads <n>      Number of threads to use.
 Will default to a sensible number based on the available CPUs.
+    --path-column <name>   Name of the path column if stdin is given as a CSV file instead of one path per line.

 parallel cat options:
     -B, --buffer-size <n>  Number of rows a thread is allowed to keep in memory